 Actually, it’s too much content to fit into a blog post.
 We put up a page with a comparison table for you.
 It contains all credential levels from ICF, EMCC and CCE and how they compare to each other.
 While we do our best to keep this up to date, it’s possible that we missed something so please always check with the credentialing body itself.
 Thanks!

 In case you wanted to train towards certification with us, you can find information on coach training programs here.
-Depending on your location, we may recommend a slightly different approach as to what coaching credential you may pursue.
+Depending on your location or goals, we may recommend a slightly different approach as to what coaching credential you may pursue.
 Quite a few of our learners choose to do 2 or even 3 credentials, since our programs prepare them for all of them.

 What are the requirements for becoming a certified coach?

 Just as with the previous question, it’s too big a list to put here.
 Please take a look at our coaching organizations comparison page to see the various options side by side.
 Or, see the individual requirements for ICF, EMCC and CCE (BCC).

 In general, these may be desired requirements from the coaching body:

 - Synchronous classroom training hours with a qualified facilitator covering coaching competencies, including practicing coaching, mentoring, discussion etc.

 - Asynchronous learning outside classroom through exercises, reading, viewing etc evidenced by assignments submitted to trainer